x4204/rptu-dec-sys-ws24/README.md

 ## Milestone 7: write a IPFS network simulator

 Basically the same as Milestone 7, but automated, given a topology config.

+## Milestone 8: profile different topologies and the original IPFS daemon

+TODO: make sure nodes don't connect to each other.
+For example in topology:
+A <--> B <--> C. On file upload/download they should not connect to each other, A should not automatically on C.